Margherita Hack was one of the most brilliant minds of the Italian scentific community.

 It was established in 1980 and substituted in 1985 by an Astronomy Department, which was directed by the scientist until 1990.
 She is an associate of Lincei National Academy, Astronomers International Union and of the Royal Astronomical Society.

 In 1992, although she was out of permanent teaching because of her seniority, she carried on her research activity inside the University.
 In 1993 she was elected counsillor in Trieste.

-Since 1997 she has been retired but she still directs the Inter-university Centre for Astrophysics and Cosmology (CIRAC) of Trieste and she dedicates herself to meetings and conferences in order to “spreading the knowledge of Astronomy and a scientific and rational mentality”.
+Since 1997 she had been retired but she still directed the Inter-university Centre for Astrophysics and Cosmology (CIRAC) of Trieste and she dedicated herself to meetings and conferences in order to “spreading the knowledge of Astronomy and a scientific and rational mentality”.

 She has worked with several american and european observatories and for a long time she has been an associate of ESA and NASA working groups.